MP Estate Planning UK

 Definition of a Trust

-A trust is established when a settlor transfers assets to trustees, who then manage these assets according to the trust deed.
-The trustees have a fiduciary duty to act in the best interests of the beneficiaries, making decisions that align with the settlor’s wishes.
+A trust is established when a settlor transfers assets to trustees, who then manage these assets according to the terms set out in the trust deed.
+The trustees have a fiduciary duty to act in the best interests of the beneficiaries, making decisions that align with the settlor’s wishes and any letter of wishes provided.
+Importantly, a trust is not a separate legal entity — the trustees are the legal owners, holding the assets on behalf of the beneficiaries.
 For more information on how trusts are taxed, you can visit https://www.gov.uk/trusts-taxes.

 Key Components of a Trust

-The key components of a trust include the settlor, trustees, and beneficiaries.
-The settlor is the individual who creates the trust and transfers assets into it.
-The trustees are responsible for managing the trust assets, while the beneficiaries are those who benefit from the trust.
+The key components of a trust include the settlor, trustees, beneficiaries, and the trust deed itself.
+The settlor is the individual who creates the trust and transfers assets into it — and in many family trusts, the settlor can also serve as one of the trustees, keeping them involved in decisions about their assets.
+The trustees (a minimum of two are required) are responsible for managing the trust assets and making decisions in accordance with the trust deed.
+The beneficiaries are those who benefit from the trust — and in a discretionary trust, no single beneficiary has an automatic right to income or capital, which is what provides the protection.

 Types of Trusts